HITL: Human-in-the-Loop Implementation Guide 2026

 HITL is the right choice when the cost of an error is high, the decision is ambiguous, or regulatory compliance requires human accountability.

-Ideal HITL Scenarios
+Ideal HITL Scenarios for Enterprise

 • Healthcare diagnostics — AI flags anomalies in imaging; physicians make final diagnoses.
 Combined HITL approach achieves 99.5% diagnostic accuracy.